How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Other Causes of Poor Sleep

-Of course, your diet also plays an important role, as your brain requires nutritious food to perform its sophisticated activities.
-Certain supplements can be taken to improve the quality of your sleep.
+Of course, your diet also plays a crucial role, as your brain requires nutritious food to perform its complex activities.
+Certain supplements can help improve the quality of your sleep.

 Hormonal changes, mostly in menopause, are well-known as sleep disrupters.